 Strandfaraskip Landsins has been using Volvo Penta engines for more than fifty years.
 When they decided to install the five Volvo Penta units in the Teistin ferry, they primarily did so in order to provide it with more power, and better redundancy.
 At the time of writing, each of the gensets have been in operation for over 25,000 hours without any failure.
 Fuel usage has been reduced by twenty-two percent, lowering operational costs and leading to a significant reduction in emissions.
 Meanwhile, the oil change intervals have doubled.
 Today, the oil has to be changed every 1,000 hours, compared to every 500 hours before the gensets were installed.

 Volvo Penta’s D16 MG marine gensets provide prime power of up to 420 kWe at 50 hertz, and 478 kWe at 60 hertz.
-She is fitted with two azimuth thrusters for propulsion, and a bow thruster.
+There are two azimuth thrusters for propulsion, and a bow thruster.
 A D7A TA genset for emergency and harbor power for the Teistin ferry has also been provided.
 Volvo Penta has supplied engines for other Strandfaraskip Landsins ferries as well.
 The two companies are continuing to collaborate on new projects.

 Electric drives enable ferries to make precise and subtle maneuvers

 The diesel-electric drive system of the Teistin provides the ferry captain access to immediate and full torque from the azimuths.
-Some of the landings are very exposed, or have narrow inlets where the maneuvering needs to be very precise and direct.
+Some of the landings are very exposed, or have narrow inlets, which requires very precise and direct maneuvering.
 This is especially useful when navigating through a narrow passage, such the breakwaters of the port at Skopun.
 The port entrance has only about a meter (approximately three feet) on either side.
 Thanks to the diesel-electric drive, the ferry responds quickly in order to safely and smoothly navigate between the breakwaters.

 Feel free to contact me if you want to know more about Volvo Penta’s work with both hybrid and diesel-electric ferries and marine gensets.
 You can also find lots of other informative articles here on our blog, covering topics such as marine engine emission reduction, gensets, and a whole lot more.